ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Toxilord/3rd Level/Poison Spray.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- You spray poison towards a direction.
-All creatures in a 10ft, 180 degree arc centered on this direction must make a Constitution saving throw.
+	- You spray poison in an arc towards a direction.
+All creatures in the arc must make a Constitution saving throw.
 On a failure, creatures take 1d8 poison damage and gain 5 levels of [[Poison Buildup]].
 On a success, nothing happens.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 20 psyfocus spent above the normal cost for this psycast, an additional level of [[Poison Buildup]] is applied on a failed saving throw.